MichaelBlume/ultimate-mega-meta-crossover/characters.md

 tall man, dark robes, shock of black hair, solid black eyes like stars in the night

-“get on with it” (never seemed to say anything else) “And now for something... completely different!”
-“It’s -“ (Monty Python’s Flying Circus)
+"get on with it" (never seemed to say anything else) "And now for something... completely different!"
+"It’s -" (Monty Python’s Flying Circus)

 Nathan Brazil